lyinAndy0917/lyinAndy0917.github.io/content/post/NN/NeuralNetwork.md

 \end{align}
 $$
 where $f$ is the activation function.
-The chaining of perceptrons is constructed by this chainning effect.
+The chaining of perceptrons is constructed by this chainning effect (chain rule).

 At the end, you would manually calculate the error and adjust the weights and biases so that the result best matches the ground truth.